gdlc/STAT_GEN/INCLASS/5-Single_Locus.md

 4) Fill the NA values in the list with the values you obtained in the excel file.

 5) Submit `assignment.R`

-## Submission to Gradescope

-  For your submission to Gradescope provide the Excel file named `assignment.xls` (lower case in the name, and lower case the extension) answering the questions shown above.
-  You may submit your answer to Gradescope as many times as needed.